gymrek-lab/gymreklab.github.io/doc/Snorlax.rst

       exit

-   Or, if you’d like to detach from a session (instead of terminating it) while you’re inside of it, press Ctrl+A and then the letter d
+   Or, if you’d like to detach from a session (instead of terminating it) while you’re inside of it, press ctrl+a and then the letter d